kulshekhar/ts-jest/README.md

 [![Build Status](https://semaphoreci.com/api/v1/k/ts-jest/branches/master/badge.svg)](https://semaphoreci.com/k/ts-jest)

-**Note:** This is currently just a hack and might not be suitable for all setups.

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->